Integrative Decoding: Improve Factuality via Implicit Self-consistency: Experiments

 \subsection{Effects of Increasing the Number of Sampled Responses}

-We analyze the effects of increasing the number of sampled responses on the performance of SR, USC, and ID, as shown in Figure \ref{fig:voting_number_increase}.
+We analyze the effects of increasing the number of sampled responses on the performance of SR, USC, and ID, as shown in Figure \ref{fig:voting_number_increase} (more results are included in Appendix \ref{sec:rp_app}).

-\textbf{The performance of integrative decoding progressively improves with more sampled responses across six LLMs.} Even with only four sampled responses, ID consistently delivers noticeable performance gains.
+\textbf{The performance of integrative decoding can progressively improve with more sampled responses.} Even with only four sampled responses, ID consistently delivers noticeable performance gains.
 Figure \ref{fig:different_sampling} further explores the effects of incorporating more sampled responses when they are obtained via different sampling strategies.
 From Figure \ref{fig:voting_number_increase} and \ref{fig:different_sampling}, we can observe a generally log-linear relationship between performance and the number of sampled responses.
 This trend mirrors findings from previous studies on the performance improvements observed in exact-match-based self-consistency approaches \citep{wang2023self, brown2024large}.

 \textbf{USC and SR fail to consistently improve with the increase in the number of sampled responses. } In many cases, particularly with less capable LLMs like LLaMA2, their performance even deteriorates.
 We find that USC tends to directly choose the first sampled response appearing in their prompt as the final answer instead of adequately evaluating the consistency among all responses.
 SR, likewise, struggles to distill factual information from multiple responses into a cohesive, high-quality final answer.
 A significant factor contributing to this limitation is that they need to concatenate all sampled responses within a single prompt, which dramatically inflates the context length.
 This places an immense burden on the model's long-text processing capabilities, making them hard to scale effectively with repeated sampling.
-In contrast, integrative decoding only extends the input by the length of one sampled response, rendering it far more manageable for the model to process.
+In contrast, ID only extends the input by the length of one sampled response, rendering it far more manageable for the model to process.
 This alleviates the challenges associated with context length saturation and reduces the cognitive load on the model, thereby enabling more stable and scalable performance.